SpenceKonde/ATTinyCore/README.md

 Variants of these are also supported (such as the ATTiny1634R or ATTiny85V)

-This core does NOT support ATtiny x14/x17/x18 or other chips with the "PIC-like" peripherals that have come out since the microchip merger.
+This core will NOT support ATtiny x14/x17/x18 (ATtiny406, ATtiny212/412, ATtiny214/414/814/1614, ATtiny416/816/1616/3216, ATtiny417/817/1617/3217, etc) or other chips with the "PIC-like" peripherals that have come out since the microchip merger.
 A very large amount of work would be required to support these parts.
 See [#174](https://github.com/SpenceKonde/ATTinyCore/issues/174) for details.

 ### Quick Gotcha list: